Gum Disease Owings Mills, MD

 Is gum disease reversible?

-If caught early thorough dental cleanings and improved oral hygiene can prevent further damage from occurring to the teeth and gums.
-Advanced gum disease can be managed, and secondary conditions can be treated to improve the patient’s oral health.
+If caught early, thorough dental cleanings and improved oral hygiene can prevent further damage from occurring to the teeth and gums.
+You can manage and treat advanced gum disease and secondary conditions to improve the patient’s oral health.

-When caught early, bleeding gums can be treated at home with a saltwater and baking soda rinse, diligent toothbrushing, and more.
+When caught early, you can treat bleeding gums at home with a saltwater and baking soda rinse, diligent toothbrushing, and more.
 Although, this will not cure Gingivitis, Periodontitis, or advanced periodontal disease.
-You will need a dentist to completely cure your gum disease.
+You will need a dentist to cure your gum disease completely.

-No, treatments for gum disease, periodontal disease, and bleeding gums are usually covered by dental insurance.
-If you do not have dental insurance, we offer affordable dental financing plans so that everyone can get the dental treatment they deserve.
+No. Dental insurance usually covers treatments for gum disease, periodontal disease, and bleeding gums.
+If you do not have dental insurance, we offer affordable dental financing plans so everyone can get the dental treatment they deserve.